 To avoid being dropped, you must make arrangements with your instructors prior to any planned absences from class.

-A student whose classroom, clinical, or laboratory actions are dangerous to the health or welfare of the student or other persons may be dropped from the class.
+If your classroom, clinical, or laboratory actions are dangerous to the health or welfare of yourself or other persons, you may be dropped from the class.

 If you are subject to class drops for unsafe performance or unsatisfactory conduct or citizenship, you will be counseled by the instructor and the school dean and given a chance to improve, except when the violation is so flagrant that immediate suspension from class is in order.

 If you are counseled for improvement but there is insufficient improvement in the judgment of the instructor and the dean, or if immediate suspension appears to be in order, a signed class drop form and a written report on the incident will be submitted to the Director of Admissions and Records.

 The Director of Admissions and Records will obtain and review information available and take action deemed appropriate.
 The Director of Admissions and Records will inform the student of due process rights if the class drop or other discipline is imposed.

 Refunds for Dropped Classes

 Please refer to our refund policy to see if you qualify for a refund of the fees you paid.